7 Best eCommerce Platforms for Businesses in 2026

 What is an eCommerce platform?

-eCommerce platforms are software solutions that make it easy for businesses to set up and run their online stores, allowing them to sell products and services to customers from around the world.
+eCommerce platforms are software solutions that make it easy for businesses to set up and run their online stores, letting them sell products and services to customers from around the world.

 Top 7 eCommerce platforms in Australia